NOSA Home Page

 Come on spring, I want to shoot these bullets.
 Happy shooting!

-One Step Gas Check Maker Follow Up
+One Step Gas Check Maker Follow Up, March 2024

 Gotta like the extra time a long weekend gives you to work on things that you want to do instead of crap you have to get done around the house.